randyoyarzabal/chief/docs/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/randyoyarzabal/chief/refs/heads/main/tools/install.sh)"
 ```

-Running the above command will:
+Running the `install` command will:

 - Install Chief by cloning the git repo to `$HOME/.chief`
 - Configure using a copy of default configuration template to `$HOME/.chief_config.sh`
-- Add the following `$HOME/.bashrc` (file will be created if it doesn't exist)
+- Add the library loading lines to `$HOME/.bashrc` (file will be created if it doesn't exist)
-- To start Chief, restert your terminal or `source ~/.bashrc`.
+- To start Chief, restart your terminal or `source ~/.bashrc`.

 Type `chief.config` to edit the configuration to do things such as turn off the banner, hints, enable prompt customizations etc.